Estebans441/Estebans441/README.md

 - 🌱 I’m currently learning **Node.js, Express and DynamoDB**

-- ⚽ In my free times I like to play and watch football, solve puzzles, play videogames and play chess.
+- ⚽ In my free times I like to play and watch football, solve puzzles, play videogames and chess.

 ## Languages